TheArchitectDev/Architect.Identities/README.md

 When a public identity is converted back into the original ID, its structure is validated.
 If it is invalid, `null` or `false` is returned, depending on the method used.

 For `long` and `ulong` IDs, the chance to forge a valid ID is 1/2^64.
 For `decimal` IDs, the chance is 1/2^32.
-Even if a valid value were to be forged, the resulting internal ID is unlikely to be an existing one.
+Even if a valid value were to be forged, the resulting internal ID would be a random one and would be extremely unlikely to match an existing one.

 Generally, when an ID is taken as client input, something is loaded based on that ID.
 As such, it is often best to simply turn an invalid public identity into a nonexistent local ID, such as 0: